mattinelorza/TFG/ngsdn/Ejercicio5/Exercise 5- IPv6 Routing.md

 * Como es esperado tras hacer el ping no hay conectividad entre el h2 y el h3

 # Hay que modificar el programa P4

+* Parte del TODO del ejercicio 5 nos lo dan dentro de snippets.p4 con la acción `ndps_ns_to_na`

+# Piden lo siguiente

+This table should define a mapping between the interface IPv6 addresses provided in [netcfg.json](mininet/netcfg.json) and the `myStationMac` associated to each switch (also defined in netcfg.json).
+When an NDP NS packet is received, asking to resolve one of such IPv6 addresses, the `ndp_ns_to_na` action should be invoked with the given `myStationMac` as parameter.
+The ONOS app will be responsible of inserting entries in this table according to the content of netcfg.json.